csumpter/restic-docker/README.md

 ### Docker Daemon

 + Have a system with docker daemon properly installed.
 You can find more information on that from the [official docker installation documentation](https://docs.docker.com/install/).
-+ If you are setting this container up on a Synology NAS, ensure you have the synology docker app installed.
++ If you are setting this container up on a Synology NAS, ensure you have the Synology docker app installed.

 ### Cloud Storage account or backup target

 + If you do not have some sort of restic compatible storage account setup, where you will be sending your backups to, go ahead and get that setup.
-A list of supported cloud account types can be found [here]().
+A list of supported cloud account types can be found [here](https://restic.readthedocs.io/en/stable/030_preparing_a_new_repo.html).

 ## Available Docker Container Images